Nanjing Metro: Line S3

 Line S3 opened on 6 December 2017.
-It starts from Nanjing South Railway Station and heads west, crossing the Yangtze River on the cantilever along the edge of Dashengguan Yangzte River bridge together with high-speed rail trains, before terminating at the Gaojiachong station in Qiaolin, southwest of Pukou District.
+It starts from Nanjing South Railway Station and heads west, crossing the Yangtze River on the cantilever along the edge of Dashengguan Yangtze River bridge together with high-speed rail trains, before terminating at the Gaojiachong station in Qiaolin, southwest of Pukou District.
 Originally planned as Metro Line 12 or the Ninghe Intercity Rail Line, the route started construction in late 2011.
 Besides Nanjing South Railway Station in which passengers can transfer to Lines 1, 3, or S1, Youfangqiao station is also a transfer station between Line S3 and Line 2.
 Phase one is 37.53 km long with 19 stations and connects Nanjing South Railway Station to Jiangbei New Area in Pukou.
 Phase 2 is now still being planned, which might extends further southwest from Phase 1 to Hexian county in the far future.
 Line S3's color is magenta.